-Thus began the practice of lighting turnips to ward off evil spirits, which eventually spread from Ireland to Scotland, England, and eventually to America.
-Instead of turnips, people used whatever was common to their locale, such as potatoes, beets, and for immigrants to America…pumpkins.
+Thus began the practice of lighting turnips to ward off evil spirits, which eventually spread from Ireland to Scotland and England, and eventually to America.
+Instead of turnips, people used whatever was common to their locale, including potatoes, beets, and for immigrants to America…pumpkins.

 These sites offer free pumpkin carving patterns along with plenty of instructions, tips, and tricks for carving simple to elaborate, professional-looking pumpkins.
 Most also offer additional patterns and products for purchase.

-- Martha Stewart: pumpkin carving basics plus lots more on the Grande Dame of crafts.
+- Martha Stewart: How to Carve a Pumpkin: pumpkin carving slideshow plus lots more on the Grande Dame of crafts.

 - Pumpkin Masters: free Pumpkin carving videos, tips, tricks, and free patterns.

 - The Pumpkin Wizard: Celebrity patterns and more!